Navigating Gigapixel Pathology Images with Large Multimodal Models: Ablation Studies

 \subsection{Comparison of Deliberate and Random Region Selection}

+First, we conducted a blinded pathologist review of 50 TCGA reasoning traces, comparing GIANT-selected regions against a random baseline.
+The random baseline uses square bounding boxes containing at least 25\% tissue (via CLAM segmentation).
+For each reasoning trace, the pathologist was provided the selected region in increments of 5, and asked which set of regions would be more diagnostically useful.
+As shown in \ref{tab:region_selection_two_panel}A, the pathologist rated GIANT selections to be consistently more diagnostically useful.

-We tested whether deliberate region selection improves performance by replacing GIANT’s navigation with a tool that returned random bounding boxes containing at least 25\% tissue (via CLAM segmentation), preserving in-context reasoning.
-As shown in Table~\ref{tab:ablate-agent-vs-random}, removing intent caused accuracy to drop across all datasets (e.g., 32.3\% to 26.5\% on TCGA).
+We then tested whether this deliberate region selection improves performance over random region selection by replacing GIANT’s navigation with a tool that returns a random region, preserving in-context reasoning.
+As shown in Table \ref{tab:region_selection_two_panel}B, removing intent caused accuracy to drop across all datasets (e.g., 32.3\% to 26.5\% on TCGA).
 This demonstrates that intentional cropping of the whole slide image drives GIANT’s gains.